New River Village, Haringey

 A high-density, high-price housing estate in north-east Hornsey, built on the 15-acre site of a former waterworks in the early years of the 21st century

-At the end of the 20th century Thames Water built a new water treatment plamt beside the reservoir (located at the top of the map below), vacating the southern half of the site and freeing it up for redevelopment.
+At the end of the 20th century Thames Water built a new water treatment plant beside the reservoir (located just beyond the top of the map below), vacating the southern half of the site and freeing it up for redevelopment.

 Designed by the trendy urban architects Stock Woolstencroft (now Stockwool), New River Village is one of several London projects undertaken by St James, a joint venture between Thames Water and private developers the Berkeley Group exploiting the opportunities offered by disused utilities sites.
-When the ‘village’ was completed in 2008 it consisted of 622 studios and apartments in nine blocks.
-(Click here for a Bing bird’s eye view.)
+When the ‘village’ was completed in 2008 it consisted of 622 studios and apartments in nine blocks with underground car parking.

-Almost all car parking was pushed underground, a (narrow) linear park borders the New River and the Victorian pump house at the entrance to the estate was converted into a restaurant (which has since changed hands a couple of times).
+A (narrow) linear park borders the New River and the Victorian pump house at the entrance to the estate was converted into a restaurant – which has since changed hands two or three times.

 Postal district: N8